Earlier this year, at its Worldwide Developers Conference (WWDC 2017), Apple revealed macOS 10.13 High Sierra.

 Fortunately, in the act of creating a macOS iteration that only moderately shakes things up, the barrier to entry didn’t change at all.
 As long as you’re rocking one of the following Mac models, you’ll be good to go with macOS High Sierra on day one:

 Bear in mind that if you want to take advantage of the High Efficiency Video Coding (HEVC) benefits posed by macOS High Sierra, you’ll need a Mac donning – at the very least – an Intel sixth-generation Skylake processor.
-That means that, yes, will do just fine.
+That means that, yes, Kaby Lake will do just fine.
+Perhaps, later on down the line, a future Mac Mini could also make its way into this category.

 - Now, here's how to download macOS High Sierra